The 3 best ways to measure your inventory’s ROI

 To answer that question, you’re going to need to crunch some numbers.
 A little time can give you a lot of info on how well your inventory is contributing to your bottom line: profits.

-Here are the 3 best key performance indicators (KPIs) to calculate your inventory’s ROI.
+3 key performance indicators (KPIs) to calculate your inventory’s ROI

 GMROI (gross margin return on investment) is a percentage that measures your inventory’s return on investment (ROI).
 In other words, for every dollar that you invest in your inventory, how many dollars did you get back?
 To calculate your GMROI, use this formula: